tsainez/tsainez.github.io/_posts/2020-05-09-phonetics.md

 A language is said to have tone when **differences in word meaning are signaled by differences in pitch**.

-When I say "A *car?*" with a raising pitch, the word "car" refers to the same thing as when it's pronounced without that raised pitch; this is **intonation**.
+When one says "A *car?*" with a raising pitch, the word "car" refers to the same thing as when it's pronounced without that raised pitch; this is **intonation**.
 In contrast, a speaker of Mandarin can say entirely different words by changing the pitch; this is **tone**.
 For instance: [mà] with a falling pitch means something entirely different than [má] with a rising pitch.

 The amount and classification of tone varies from language to language.

-> But.. intonation signals meaning too, right?
+> But, intonation signals meaning too, right?

 Yes!
 It does, but it does not change the meaning of a word, rather just signals something *different*.